redux-saga/saga-query/README.md

 - (A) request; then
 - (B) request

-While (A) request is still in flight, (B) request would be cancelled.
+While (A) request is still in flight, (B) request would be canceled.

 ```ts
 import { takeLeading } from 'redux-saga/effects';